Trust and privacy

 No distortion shortcuts

-The route avoids stretch-first behavior because it makes landing pages and export results less trustworthy.
+The page avoids stretch-first behavior because it makes landing pages and export results less trustworthy.

 Tradeoffs